JohnStar128/minecraft-server/_posts/2023-02-16-how-to-make-a-minecraft-server.md

 ![text1](https://i.imgur.com/JmCsVpi.png)

 Now we are going to run this script.
 If I'm not mistaken, double-clicking it on Windows will run it.
 If not, you can open a CMD Prompt and navigate to the folder and run it that way.

+**NOTE:** This step will fail if you don't have Java configured properly.
+There's [Quite a few guides out there on how to do this](https://www.freecodecamp.org/news/install-openjdk-free-java-multi-os-guide/), but I don't really know how to help there personally.

 The first time you run the script, some stuff will happen.
 If you get a CMD window and it stays open, you will see this text inside of it.
 ![text2](https://i.imgur.com/nLx0R5C.png)